Beautiful aerial view of twin lakes (blue and green) at Sete Cidades volcanic crater, Azores, Ponta Delgada, Portugal, Europe

 What is the best time to visit Ponta Delgada?

-May-September offers warmest weather (18-25°C) for crater lake hikes and whale watching (peak July-September).
-October-April cooler (12-18°C) and rainier—Azores get 200+ rainy days yearly.
+May-September offers warmest weather (18-25°C / 64-77°F) for crater lake hikes and whale watching (peak July-September).
+October-April cooler (12-18°C / 54-64°F) and rainier—rain is frequent year-round with many wet days and fast-changing conditions.
 Weather extremely unpredictable—four seasons in one day common, bring layers always.
 June-August best for swimming and outdoor activities.
 Whale watching year-round but summer easiest.

 How much does a trip to Ponta Delgada cost per day?